 These headlines are acceptable, though:

-Neither of those examples imply knowledge of a medical condition - whether past or present.
+Neither of those examples implies knowledge of a medical condition - whether past or present.
 They're just informational.

 This is one of the little-known benefits of using Google Ads.
 While I don’t recommend bidding on competitors’ names unless you’re experienced with Google Ads, you can buy your own business name.